Formatting refers to how The Turing Way book is written and directly affects the book’s appearance and presentation.

 <div class="video-container"> <iframe>....</iframe> </div>

-Thus, we recommend that you format your Checklist subchapters as unordered lists in your future contributions, and edit earlier chapters that follow the other convention:
+We recommend that you format your Checklist subchapters as unordered lists (checklist items denoted by

 # Checklist - Item One - Item Two - Item Three